Alex-gikungu/SportsWearCollections/README.md

 The Sport Collection App is open-source software licensed under the MIT License.

-## Author

-The Sport Collection App is authored by Alex Gikungu.

 ## Contributing

 Contributions are welcome!
 If you find a bug or have an improvement idea, feel free to open an issue or submit a pull request.